HPC-Group/VAKServer/readme.md

 # change to the working directory where you cloned or copied this repository
 cd /path/to/this-repository

-# add a Ubuntu base box to be exact Trusty x64
+# add an Ubuntu base box (Trusty x64)
 # that might take a while, because you are downloading the image
 vagrant box add ubuntu/trusty64

 # optinonal add another base box
 # for example the openSUSE-13.2 image from webhippie
 # again this takes some time
-vagrant box add webhippie/opensuse-13.2
+# vagrant box add webhippie/opensuse-13.2

 # you can also set the VAK_PROVIDER environment variable to 'parallels' to use that virtualization provider
 # when the boxes have finished downloading `vagrant up` will start a virtualmachine with ubuntu/trusty64